FarronF/limerick-council-meetings/meetings/2019/12/11-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 6th November 2019.md

 audit are fully implemented and until any technical issues including issues

-that may arise from Wave 2 of the project are ironed out.--- 8
+that may arise from Wave 2 of the project are ironed out.
+---
+8

 -